Factor 7 Deficiency

 If you have this bleeding disorder, be sure to:

-Mariasanta Napolitano practices in Palermo, Italy.
+Mariasanta Napolitano practices practicing medicine in Palermo, Italy.
 Napolitano is rated as an Elite expert by MediFind in the treatment of Factor 7 Deficiency.
-Their top areas of expertise are Factor 7 Deficiency, Blood Clots, Thrombocytopenia, Splenectomy, and Endoscopy.
+They are also highly rated in 18 other conditions, according to our data.
+Their clinical expertise encompasses Factor 7 Deficiency, Blood Clots, Hemophilia A, Splenectomy, and Endoscopy.

-Alberto Dolce practices in Palermo, Italy.
-Mr. Dolce is rated as an Elite expert by MediFind in the treatment of Factor 7 Deficiency.
-His top areas of expertise are Factor 7 Deficiency, Menorrhagia, Blood Clots, and Hemophilia A.
+Guglielmo Mariani practices practicing medicine in London, United Kingdom.
+Mariani is rated as an Elite expert by MediFind in the treatment of Factor 7 Deficiency.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Factor 7 Deficiency, Menorrhagia, Blood Clots, and Deep Vein Thrombosis.

 More information and support for people with Factor VII deficiency and their families can be found at: